williamscodigo/sara/README.md

 ___

-### NOTE1: Since calls to Google Search API is not fully free and requires a developer to create an api key to use, I improvise the mechanism we have to built in this project by using the Free fake API JSONPlaceholder (calls to /photos return a json file containing fake data with fields some of them are id,title, and url which i have use to assimilate results comming from the Google Search API. (contribute and learn more about JSONPlaceholder at http://jsonplaceholder.typicode.com)
+### NOTE1: for this project (redo) I improvise the mechanism we have to built by using the Free fake API JSONPlaceholder (calls to /photos return a json file containing fake data with fields some of them are id,title, and url  (as if results were comming from the Google Search API.)
-THE CURRENT SETUP WORKS AS FOLLOWS: Make a one time call to JSONPlaceholder, store that info locally when the user input a search use the locally store results, this avoid making a new call to the api everytime the user enter a value in the search box - note: This technique can be use in a real project with the difference of making a new api call everytime there is new information available.
+THE CURRENT SETUP WORKS AS FOLLOWS: Make a one time call to JSONPlaceholder, store that info in a variable locally, when the user input a search use this variable.

 ### NOTE2: Since Phase 3 of this project requires database storage Its not implemented here.
-Feel free to clone this repository and add to it by implementing that missing part (it be an execellent practice for anyone persuing a Back-end developer position.)
+Feel free to clone this repository and add to it by implementing that missing part.